quephird/slox/README.md

 # Design

-Most of the design of `slox` is fairly similar to the one in the book.
-There are four phases involved in the execution of code in `slox`:
+Most of the design of slox is fairly similar to the one in the book.
+There are four phases involved in the execution of code in slox:

 - scanning for tokens
 - parsing of tokens into statements and expressions
 - resolving of variables from parsed code
 - interpreting of resolved statements

 However, unlike how they are implemented in the book, the REPL and file runner instantiate just the interpreter, passing in code to be executed; it is the interpreter that instantiates and runs the scanner, parser, resolver in succession, each feeding their results to the next.
-The interpreter also reads in a small standard library defined in a string; at this point, only a class declaration for a `List` class and some associated methods are defined in it.

 There are a few other differences between this implementation and that in the book which are described below.

 ### Enums instead of class hierarchies